-- Design and expected outcome of the study
+- Outline and expected outcome of the study

-- A short description of the design of the study has to be included, together with a short description of the expected outcome and dissemination of the results.
+- A short description of the outline of the study has to be included, together with a short description of the expected outcome and dissemination of the results.

 - Approvals from relevant authorities must be included, e.g. National Data protection agencies and approvals from relevant data owners, Regional Ethical Committee and National Bioethics Committee, etc. The approvals needed vary from country to country.
 A detailed overview can be seen in appendix B1.